iamkirankumaryadav/Library/AI/Natural Language Processing.md

 - Common words that are filtered out before processing text.
 - Stop words are `filler` words like `a`, `an`, `in`, `on`, `and`, `the`, `or`, etc.
 - Stopwords are ignored and `removed`, so that we can `focus` on **important words** instead.
-- Search engines only search on the basis of `keywords`
+- Search engines only search based on `keywords`
 - Search engines are programmed to `ignore` **stop words**.
 - These words don't provide much meaning on their own, so filtering them out can improve the efficiency of NLP tasks.